 You will be asked to log in to your Garmin or Fitbit account to confirm that you want to allow Morpheus to access the data.

 There are over 100 fitness tracking apps and wearables that import activity data into Google Fit and Apple Health, allowing Morpheus to access and report this activity.

 If you are using Morpheus on an Apple (iOS) phone and you have an Apple Watch or any other device that can sync your daily steps and/or sleep quantity to Apple Health, then Morpheus can pull that data from that database.
 You can also just use your phone itself as your tracking device.

 If you are using Morpheus on an Android phone and you have a Samsung watch or any other device that can sync your daily steps and/or sleep quantity to Google Fit, then Morpheus can pull that data from that database.
 You can also just use your phone itself as your tracking device.

 You can access your Tracking Settings at anytime inside the Morpheus app.

 So if you need to make any changes (like if you get a new Garmin watch to replace a Fitbit, for example) you can make that change in the app.

 IMPORTANT NOTE: Morpheus is not pulling the steps and sleep data directly from your wearable tracker device.
 It is pulling the data from the database that your tracker syncs its data to.
-This is what the Morpheus app is doing every time you click on the TRACK tab.
+This is what the Morpheus app is doing every time you open the app to the home screen.
 It's calling the respective database that you have chosen (ie Garmin, Health Kit, etc) and is asking to pull in all updated data.

 To make sure that Morpheus has the most up to date sleep and steps data, you may need to manually sync your tracker with its database on a regular basis.
 This is a best practice if you track sleep with a wearable device so that Morpheus can have your sleep data prior to taking your daily recovery test.